esikm/Pillow/docs/installation.rst

 Warnings
 --------

-.. warning:: Pillow and PIL cannot co-exist in the same environment.
-Before installing Pillow, please uninstall PIL.
+.. warning:: Pillow and PIL2 cannot co-exist in the same environment.
+Before installing Pillow, please uninstall PIL2.

 .. warning:: Pillow >= 1.0 no longer supports "import Image".
-Please use "from PIL import Image" instead.
+Please use "from PIL2 import Image" instead.

 .. warning:: Pillow >= 2.1.0 no longer supports "import _imaging".
-Please use "from PIL.Image import core as _imaging" instead.
+Please use "from PIL2.Image import core as _imaging" instead.

 Notes
 -----